Hiwot985/Hiwot_personal_website/_pages/about.md

 ---
 permalink: /
-title: "Hiwot Belay"
+title: "Welcome 👋🏾"
 author_profile: true
 redirect_from:
   - /about/
-  - /about.html
+  # - /about.html
 ---

-## Welcome👋

 Hi there!
 I’m Hiwot Belay, a Ph.D. student at Harvard University, advised by Prof. Finale Doshi-Velez.
 My research focuses on Interpretable Machine Learning, with an emphasis on enhancing model transparency and trustworthiness.